felixrieseberg/npm-windows-upgrade/README.md

 This tool was made by Microsoft with :heart: for npm and Node, but it is provided "as is", without warranty of any kind, expressed or implied.
 For details, please consult the `LICENSE` file.

+##### Fix an Attempted Upgrade
+Chances are that you attempted to upgrade npm before, it somehow failed, and you then went looking for this tool.
+If the tool fails to upgrade, it may be troubled by partial changes done during `npm install npm` or `npm upgrade npm`.
+In that case, you will have to completely uninstall Node:

+ * Uninstall Node.js (select `Uninstall`, not the `Repair` option).
+ * Go into `%programfiles%\nodejs` and delete the entire folder.
+ * Delete `%appdata%\npm` and `%appdata%\npm-cache`.
+ * Edit your `PATH` and remove everything that references npm (to do so, hit "Start" and search for "Environment Variables").
+ * Reinstall Node, then install this tool - and only use this tool to upgrade npm, do not attempt to run `npm install npm`.

 ### More Useful Node.js Stuff
 Microsoft is working hard to make sure that our users have the best possible experience with Node.js.
 For a helpful set of content that makes it easier to avoid any potential gotchas, [go check out our Node.js Guidelines](https://github.com/microsoft/nodejs-guidelines) - a collection of tips and advanced best practices!